eclipse-theia/theia-website/src/docs/theia_coder.md

 ### Reviewing and Applying Code Changes
 Based on your task and the provided context, Theia Coder suggests code changes.
 This process may take some time.
 For transparency, you can observe which files Coder accesses in the chat.
 You can expand function calls (the arguments and the return value) such as `getFileContent`to see which files are accessed.
 While Coder generates file changes, you can also observe the code generation by expanding the function call arguments.

-To apply changes, Theia Coder utilizes Theia AI’s changeset feature:
+To apply changes, Theia Coder utilizes Theia AI's changeset feature:
 - A list of modified files appears above the chat input field.
 - Click on an entry to view a **diff editor**, comparing the previous and new state.
 - In the diff editor, selectively apply changes.